 Corinth Archaelogical Site & Corinth Archaelogical Museum

-The archaeological site of Ancient Corinth lays on the northern foothills of the Acrocorinth hill, around the Archaic Temple of Apollo.
-Extended excavations and have brought to light the Roman Forum, temples, fountains,porticoes, baths, latrines and various other monuments.
-The investigations extended also to the fortress on Acrocorinth, tto the south of the organized Archaeological Site, as well as to the north, were prehistoric settlements suchas that on the Korakou hill, at HagiosGerasimos, Gonia and Gyriza were brought to light.
-To the south of the organized Archaeological Site excavations revealed the Theatre, the Roman Odeion, the temple of Asclepius and Hygieia (Asclepieion), cemeteries, the Potter’s Quarter (Kerameikos), Roman Baths, the walls of the city and many more other building, such as the Frankish Area and a substantial number of Venetian and Ottoman monuments.
+The archaeological site of Ancient Corinth lies on the northern foothills of the Acrocorinth hill, around the Archaic Temple of Apollo.
+Extended excavations have brought to light the Roman Forum, temples, fountains, porticoes, baths, latrines, and various other monuments.
+The investigations extended also to the fortress on Acrocorinth, to the south of the organized Archaeological Site, as well as to the north, where prehistoric settlements such as that on the Korakou hill, at HagiosGerasimos, Gonia, and Gyriza were brought to light.
+To the south of the organized Archaeological Site excavations revealed the Theatre, the Roman Odeon, the temple of Asclepius and Hygieia (Asclepieion), cemeteries, the Potter’s Quarter (Kerameikos), Roman Baths, the walls of the city and many more other building, such as the Frankish Area and a substantial number of Venetian and Ottoman monuments.

 Limited excavations were conducted in 1892 and 1906 by the Archaeological Society of Athens under the direction of A. Skias.
 The systematic excavations of the area, initiated by the American School of Classical Studies in 1896, are still continuing today.

-This just about wraps up our tour for today, therefore your guide will then drop you back off to your allocated drop off points where you will be able to spend the rest of the day relaxing and also reviewing your day with us.
+This just about wraps up our tour for today, therefore your guide will then drop you back off at your allocated drop-off points where you will be able to spend the rest of the day relaxing and also reviewing your day with us.

 *This Private Corinth Ancient City Tour is available all year round.

 *Professional Licensed Guide